justinZ45/CSC436-Task5/README.md

 ## Task:

-Remove the useState usage and refactor it to handle all of the components state through a useReducer hook
+Remove the useState usage and refactor it to handle all of the components state through a useReducer hook.

 The state should include: